Think no-reply email addresses are good for your email marketing strategy? Think again.

 Historically, organizations have used no-reply email addresses to dissuade customers from replying to certain marketing or transactional emails.
 However, the days of communicating with customers via “[email protected]” must come to a halting close.

-At the end of the day, the benefits of no-reply email addresses are steadily diminishing, In fact, this time-saving “hack” is doing great harm by impeding customer retention and damaging email marketing efforts.
+At the end of the day, the benefits of no-reply email addresses are steadily diminishing; in fact, this time-saving “hack” is doing great harm by impeding customer retention and damaging email marketing deliverability and stopping people from opening your emails.

 When their responses go unanswered or a no-delivery notification is sent, customers conclude that you do not, in fact, wish to engage in dialogue with them.
 As a result, they’re much more likely to take their business elsewhere.